England U21 job 'utterly impossible'

 "The England U21 team is the utterly impossible job."

+Boothroyd's side won the Toulon Tournament in 2018 but exited the last European Championship in 2019 at the group stage without winning a game.
+England have not won the Under-21 Euros since 1984.

-Boothroyd, who led the under-21s to the last four in 2017, said the way the England international set-up is structured limits the chances of the U21s winning tournaments.
+Boothroyd said the way the England international set-up is structured limits the chances of the under-21s winning tournaments.

 "Part of the reason we haven't won this for 37 years is [that the under-21s' role is] to get players to the first team."